Freedom Lane: Helen Gets Stuck on the Toilet

 Da’Quarius finished mopping the floor at his Uncle Paulie’s pizzeria, Paulie’s Pizza.
-His arms were sore from a few hours hard work, but he felt accomplished in his work.
-The floors were clean enough to consider eating from.
+His arms were sore from a few hours hard work, but he felt accomplished with the result.
+The floors were sparkling in the early afternoon sunlight.

-“You done good kid,” Paulie said, exiting the bathroom with his newspaper tucked under his arm.
-“You want I should have Tony make you a grinder for lunch?”
+“You’ve done good, kid,” Paulie said, exiting the bathroom with his newspaper tucked under his arm.
+“You want me to have Tony make you a grinder for lunch?”

 “Yeah,” Da’Quarius said.
 “Get me a fried chicken grinder.”

 “Ok, ya little mook,” Paulie said.
 “One fried chicken parm coming up.
 TONY!”

 “I heard ya,” Tony said from the kitchen.
 “It’s coming right up.”